kytrinyx/problem-specifications/exercises/linked-list/introduction.md

 Your team has decided to use a doubly linked list to represent each train route in the schedule.
 Each station along the train's route will be represented by a node in the linked list.

-You have been tasked with writing a prototype of this scheduling system.
-You don't need to worry about arrival and departure times at the stations for the prototype.
-Each station will simply be represented by a number.

 ```exercism/note
 The linked list is a fundamental data structure in computer science, often used in the implementation of other data structures.
 It is a list of "nodes" that links to its neighbors.